danielmutia/SPIS-Code/README.md

 - protected (1 if not protected and 9999 if protected)

-This code outputs the following parameters for solar powered irrigation systems:
+This code outputs the parameters shown below for solar powered irrigation systems.
+However, more can be obtained from the code by adjusting output section of the code.
 - Peak water requirements (in l/ha/day)
 - Peak power demand (in kW/ha)
 - PV Size (in kW/ha)